MarkKozel/CompOrgEText/docs/VuePressTests/Examples/index.md

 Must use forward slashes, otherwise build on live site will fail
 ```

+*start md injected into this page*
+!!!include(VuePressTests/Examples/Another.md)!!!

+*end md injected into this page*

 ## Page Templates
 This resource is divided into Units